skoleapp/skole-frontend/markdown/values.md

-Our company values are built around privacy, transparency, openness and copy rights.
+Our company values are built around privacy, transparency, openness and copyrights.
 We take every measure to enforce these principles in our software.

 ### Privacy